-Familiarization with the VCX6400-E
+Familiarization with the VCX4401-E

-The VCX-6400-E Video Encoder accepts one BNC video and one data sub-channel.
+The VCX-4401-E Video Encoder accepts one BNC video and one data subchannel.
 The output from the encoder is a stream of IP-packets.
-The Full Full Width (19") Encoder also contains a fluorescent LED display to allow monitoring of unit performance and to facilitate troubleshooting.
-The encoder has a programmable reset, which prompts the re-initiation of the video stream.
+The Full Width (19") Encoder also contains a fluorescent LED display to allow monitoring of unit performance and to facilitate troubleshooting.

-The VCX-6400-E encoder has a programmable reset, which prompts the re-initiation of the video stream, as well as a reboot command.
+The VCX-4401-E Video Encoder has a programmable reset, which prompts the reinitiation of the video stream, as well as a reboot command.
 The decoder also has a programmable reset command, tied to errors in the incoming video stream, as well as a reboot command.